Contact Sales

 2. Identifying Relevant LMS Key Performance Indicators (KPIs):

-In order to demonstrate the potential ROI of your LMS investment, you need to be able to track and analyse key performance indicators.
+To demonstrate the potential ROI of your LMS investment, you need to be able to track and analyse key performance indicators.
 Consider incorporating the following LMS KPIs into your business case:

 • Onboarding Efficiency: Predict the time and costs associated with onboarding new employees.